-Porter Brook Conservation Area lies approximately 1km to the south west of Sheffield City Centre.
-It runs along the Porter Valley, parallel to the A625 road.
-The boundaries have been drawn to take in as much as possible of the course of the brook and linking five distinct zones.
+Porter Brook Conservation Area lies approximately 1km to the south west of the City Centre.
+It runs along the Porter Valley, parallel to the A625.
+The boundaries have been drawn to take in as much as possible of the course of the brook and linking 5 distinct zones.

 The special interest that justifies the designation of the Porter Brook Conservation Area comes from the following features:

 - the historical importance as a focus of early industrial activity in Sheffield using the Porter Brook

 - the attractive appearance and high density quality of many of the industrial buildings in the Conservation Area, now converted to offices

 - the Brook itself, with attractive footpaths, embankments and bridges providing an alternative pathway into Sheffield away from busy roads

 - a number of important listed buildings, including the Grade II* Sharrow Snuff Mills, a water powered mill dating from the early 1700s

 - several unlisted buildings, of positive townscape merit